Sienci-Labs/Resources/lmmk2/handbook/ytsb-lmk2-feeds-and-speeds.md

 Figuring out how to cut materials nicely on your machine can be confusing and time consuming.
 Most cutting tool manufacturers spec industry-grade speeds that hobby-grade machines can’t achieve and tool information that hobby CAM software can’t use.
 Chatter analysis, optimizing material removal rate, tool life preservation, and more simply fall out of range for most hobby CNC'ers since they don't do the high-load or large capacity work of business and industry.
 We wanted to see what we could do to help with this.

 The result is a simple reference-table that you can use as a starting point for your next project.
 This required us to do a crazy amount of math, create internal testing patterns and procedures, run tests on all the common CNC bits and materials we could think of, and break a lot of bits along the way to hone what we hope will power up your ability to get the most out of your LongMill.
-We’ve also included more reading later down the page if you’re curious about the theory that drove these cutting parameters and their outcomes: <i>‘<a href="#cutting-theory">Cutting Theory</a>’</i>.
+We’ve also included more reading later down the page if you’re curious about the theory that drove these cutting parameters and their outcomes: <em>‘<a href="#cutting-theory">Cutting Theory</a>’</em>.

 ## Using the F&S Tables